e10e3/devops/report/2-github-actions.md

         run: mvn -B clean verify --file backend/pom.xml
 ```

-Notes: _checkout_ was updated to v4 because the previous version were
+Note: _checkout_ was updated to v4 because the previous version were
 deprecated.
 The JDK version installed is version 17 (the
 tried-and-true LTS version of the last few years), from the Eclipse
 _temurin_ distribution.